HYan5563/Applied_Data_Science_Capstone/README.md

 ---

-This is a course assignment of IBM online course: Applied Data Science Capstone.
+This is a course assignment of an IBM online course: Applied Data Science Capstone.

 ---